Distribution: Occurring in the Cascades and Olympic mountains in Washington; Washington to California, east to Nevada.

-Habitat: Open, rocky slopes at high elevations in the mountains.
+Habitat: Open, rocky slopes and forest openings in the subalpine and alpine.

 Conservation Status: Not of concern